 1) Start menu search does not work

 You will find that the start menu search, and perhaps other things, just don’t work unless you (re)install the latest cumulative update.

 It is a known documented fact that if you install anything that is language specific, such as a LP, then the latest cumulative update will want to reinstall again.

 Perhaps an option here might to be use an RTM ISO/WIM of Windows 1909, or at least one that’s serviced to be n-1, with the anticipation that you will install the latest cumulative update in your task sequence.
 Of course this will increase build time, although if you’re installing software updates during OSD anyway then it might not be a big deal for you to do that.

 The order of install matters.
 First add LPs, FoDs and then apps in that order.
-If you install an update before any of those then the update will want reinstalling.
+If you install a cumulative update before any of those, then the update will want reinstalling.

 2) The “InstallLanguage” issue

 If you’re not familiar with the InstallLanguage issue, then it’s well explained in the below Ignite 2019 session at around 7:45: